NescienceSoftware/Nescience-Indexing-CLI/README.md

 4. Enter your 2-factor-authentication key.

-4. Ensure proper account privelages are enabled, fund management and trading.
+4. Ensure proper account privileges are enabled, fund management and trading.

 6. Save your secret/key somewhere safe.